retz8/PRISMS-cafeteria/README.md

     git switch <your first name>

-### 3.5 To align with your code to dev branch or task branch (Only dev branch is updated)
+### 3.5 IF YOU WANT TO align with your code to dev branch or task branch (Only when dev branch is updated)

     git merge <your task name>